Amazon river dolphin: Conservation

 In 2008, the International Whaling Commission (IWC) expressed concern for captured botos for use as bait in the Central Amazon, which is an emerging problem that has spread on a large scale.
 The species is listed in Appendix II of the Convention on International Trade in Endangered Species Fauna and Flora (CITES), and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals, because it has an unfavorable conservation status or would benefit significantly from international co-operation organized by tailored agreements.

 According to a previous assessment by the Scientific Committee of the International Whaling Commission in 2000, the population of botos appears great and there is little or no evidence of population decline in numbers and range.
 However, increased human intervention on their habitat is expected to, in the future, be the most likely cause of the decline of its range and population.
 A series of recommendations were issued to ensure proper follow-up to the species, among which is the implementation and publication of studies on the structure of populations, making a record of the distribution of the species, information about potential threats as the magnitude of fishing operations and location of pipelines.

 In September 2012, Bolivian President Evo Morales enacted a law to protect the dolphin and declared it a national treasure.

 In 2018, the species was listed on the Red list of endangered species.

 Increasing pollution and gradual destruction of the Amazon rainforest add to the vulnerability of the species.
 The biggest threats are deforestation and other human activities that contribute to disrupt and alter their environment.
 Another source of concern is the difficulty in keeping these animals alive in captivity, due to intra-species aggression and low longevity.
 Captive breeding is not considered a conservation option for this species.

+The Global Declaration for River Dolphins seeks to reverse the decline of river dolphin populations throughout the world.
+As of early 2024, 11 of the 14 countries that have river dolphins have signed the declaration.